jenkinsci/ghprb-plugin/README.md

 You can extend the standard build comment message on github creating a comment file from shell console or any other jenkins plugin.
 Contents of that file will be added to the comment on GitHub.
-This is usefull for posting some build dependent urls for users without access to the jenkins UI console.
+This is useful for posting some build dependent urls for users without access to the jenkins UI console.

 Jobs can be configured to only build if a matching comment is added to a pull request.
 For instance, if you have two job you want to run against a pull request,